AngelAvelarBonilla/dotfiles/.dotfiles/README.md

-# Dotfiles
+# dotfiles
 This is a repository for syncing my configuration files (dotfiles) across all my workspaces.
-This includes configurations files for: Zsh, Neovim, Tmux
+This includes configuration files for: Zsh, Neovim, Tmux

 # Usage
 - Set path to dotfiles repo